mui/material-ui/docs/data/material/components/drawers/drawers.md

 ### Keep mounted

-The Modal used internally by the Swipable Drawer has the `keepMounted` prop set by default.
+The Modal used internally by the Swipeable Drawer has the `keepMounted` prop set by default.
 This means that the contents of the drawer are always present in the DOM.

-This can be configured using the `ModalProps` prop, however we've seen issues when running under React 18 with `keepMounted: false`.
+You can change this default behavior with the `ModalProps` prop, but you may encounter issues with `keepMounted: false` in React 18.

 ```jsx
 <Drawer